-Five in 5: Scenario planning for the Future of Energy has been saved
+Five in 5: Scenario planning for the energy sector has been saved

-Five in 5: Scenario planning for the Future of Energy
+Five in 5: Scenario planning for the energy sector

-1. What is driving the need for scenario planning when considering the energy transition?
+1. What is driving the need for scenario planning for the energy sector when considering the energy transition?

 Stanley Porter: By 2035, organizations in all industries, including ER&I, will be operating in a vastly different energy landscape, and they need to prepare for it now.
 Previous energy transitions took generations—this one is happening in a mere 30 years.
 And, for the first, time, we’re removing a primary fossil fuel—carbon—from the resource mix.
 We know what we are going to replace it with—solar, wind, and other alternative energy sources—but we don’t yet have in place the infrastructure and technology we need to do this at scale.